 TESTING AIR

-Like DIY swab test for moldy surfaces, many DIY air tests exist to test for airborne mold spores.
-A simple way to do this though is to take two airtight containers, open them and leave one inside and the other outside.
+Like DIY swab tests for moldy surfaces, many DIY air tests exist to test for airborne mold spores.
+A simple way to do this, though, is to take two airtight containers, open them, and leave one inside and the other outside.
 After an hour or two, close the containers and let them sit for a few days.
 Mold should grow in each.
 If they look different, then you will want to have the indoor sample tested to determine the species you are dealing with.
+For more detailed instructions about Mold Inspection, visit putflix.com.